-Clearly define the problem for Support:
+Clearly define the problem for Support

-Each TimeXtender solution consists of multiple parts: source data, architecture (servers, databases etc.), project configuration (implemented business logic), and finally the TimeXtender software logic.
+Each TimeXtender solution consists of multiple parts: source data, architecture (servers, databases etc.), instance configuration (implemented business logic), and finally the TimeXtender software logic.
 Our Support team works with hundreds of implementations, each with different data sources, environments, data targets, and architectures.
-Troubleshooting and root cause analysis may require an overall understanding of your architecture, tables, project configuration, settings, and some analysis of the actual data in your tables.
+Troubleshooting and root cause analysis may require an overall understanding of your architecture, tables, instance configuration, settings, and some analysis of the actual data in your tables.

 Include all the necessary information for the support team to expedite research.
 Documenting and deep thinking over a technical issue often reveal fresh ideas, workarounds and solutions.